 - 8 Cups Sugar

-- A trick to making sugar dissolve easily in jam is to start with warm sugar.
-So that's exactly what we will do.
-Go ahead and preheat your oven to 250°F. Place all 8 cups of sugar into a 9X13 baking dish.
-Throw it into the oven for about 15 to 20 minutes.
+- A trick to help sugar dissolve more easily in jam is to warm your sugar.
+Preheat your oven to 250°F. Place all 8 cups of sugar into a baking dish.
+Throw it into the oven for about 15 minutes.

 - While your sugar is warming, place 8 cups of raspberries into a large 5 quart stockpot.
 Heat them up, mashing them with a potato masher or something similar while they heat.
 Once they reach a boil, allow them to boil hard for 1 full minute, stirring constantly.

-- Once they've boiled, add the warmed sugar to the raspberries.
-You'll want them to boil for about 5 minutes, here's how to tell when the mixture is ready.
+- Once they've boiled for a full minute, add the warmed sugar to the raspberries.
+You'll want them to boil this fruit sugar mixture for about 5 minutes, here's a trick to tell when the mixture is ready.

 - Once the mixture is thick enough, ladle it into the prepared jars leaving 1/2" of headspace.
 Using a plastic spatula, work out any bubbles.
 Check headspace again adding if necessary.

-- Once they're all filled, adjust the water in the canner to ensure that the tops are covered by about 2" to 3" of water.
+- Once finished, put the jars back into the canner.
+Adjust the water in the canner to ensure the tops are covered by about 3" of water.

 - Place lid on canner and allow the water to return to a boil.

-- Once water is boiling, process the jars for 5 minutes.
+- Once water is boiling, process the jars for 5 minutes making sure the water continues boiling the entire processing time.

 - Remove jars to a towel lined surface and leave undisturbed for 24 hours before checking the seal.